nicolasmartinezkeidong/PlayerLeagueManagement/README.md

 - [x] Create models, views, and controllers
-- [x] CRUD operations
+- [x] Implement CRUD operations
-- [x] Auditable and concurrency control
+- [x] Introduce auditing and concurrency control
-- [x] M:N for lookups maintenance table
+- [x] Set up M:N relationships for lookup maintenance table
-- [x] Upload and download documents
+- [x] Enable document upload and download functionality
-- [x] Report creation(Excel files)
+- [x] Implement report creation (Excel files)
-- [x] Identity & roles
+- [x] Implement Identity & roles
 - [x] Convert to a Progressive Web App (PWA)
-- [x] Add send email option
+- [x] Add an option to send emails
-- [x] UI implementation
+- [x] Implement UI
+- [x] Deploy to Azure
-- [ ] Fix bugs and UI details
+- [ ] Resolve bugs and UI details
-- [ ] Demo video
+- [ ] Create a demo video

 ## Additional notes
-Because I'm still working on the final prototype to get a fully functional application, for a while there will not be a guide on how to contribute, but once I finish I'll do it, thank you for your understanding.
+As I am still working on the final prototype to achieve a fully functional application, there won't be a guide on how to contribute for a while.
+However, once I finish it, I'll provide one.
+Thank you for your understanding.